bizurkur/mockfs/docs/pages/03-usage.md

 ### Setting the Configuration

-mockfs defaults to using a Linux-style filesystem configuration.
+mockfs defaults to using a Linux-style file system configuration.
 This means all of the following rules apply:

 - It uses `/` as the file separator